-1 Byron Folsom, Ed.D., is a consultant with MGT of America in Tallahassee, Florida.
+&lt;sup>1 Byron Folsom, Ed.D., is a consultant with MGT of America in Tallahassee, Florida.
 Robert C. Reardon, Ph.D., is Professor and Director for Instruction, Research, and Evaluation in the Career Center at Florida State University.
-The authors thank Dr. Janet Lenz, Ms. Corey Reed, Dr. Gary Peterson, and Dr. James Sampson, Jr. for their comments on an earlier version of this paper.
+Donghyuck Lee, MEd, is a doctoral candidate in the Combined Program in Counseling Psychology and School Psychology at Florida State University.
+The authors thank Dr. Janet Lenz, Dr. Corey Reed, Dr. Gary Peterson, and Dr. James Sampson, Jr. for their comments on an earlier version of this paper.